Prairie Restoration Project

 - Equipment for ongoing restoration maintenance, native seed nursery operations, and institutional research

-- Planting native forbs, grasses and perimeter pines
+- Planting native forbs, grasses and pines

 - Trail development